kumarhimself/the-foundation/README.md

 Dear Reader,

-Welcome to the Foundation, a public vault consisting of notes from various subjects such as mathematics and literature.
-The goal of this Obsidian vault is to provide a comprehensive set of notes and to create an intricate web of ideas from different subjects and fields.
+Welcome to the Foundation, a public vault consisting of notes from subjects that I have taken in university or subjects that I have taken interest in outside of any academic environment.
+The goal of this Obsidian vault is to easily write, read, and connect the notes.

 The advantage of writing notes in markdown can be described in three reasons:
 1. Markdown is accessible everywhere and will be for the foreseeable future